Here are answers to some questions that we often receive after a heavy snowfall:

 - Please avoid passing or driving beside plow trucks.

 - Please avoid placing snow from your driveway back into the street.
-Less snow will be pushed into your driveway by passing plow trucks.

 - If you can, help your neighbour with snow removal.